Novedh/brain-buffs/credentials/README.md

 9. To access the Database on the localized version of this applciation you will need to create a personal .env File

-    to make setting up easier we have provided a `.env.example` file in the repository
+    To make setting up easier we have provided a `.env.example` file in the repository

-    a. create a file named `.env` in the applications folder and copy the contents of `.env.example` into it.
+    a.
+Create a file named `.env` in the applications folder and copy the contents of `.env.example` into it.

     b.
-Then enter the DB credentials
+Then enter the DB credentials.
 Here’s an example of what your .env file should include:

         DBMS = 'mysql'
         DB_HOST = 'database IP'